silviogalesso/moose_eccv2022/README.md

-# Source code for "Probing Contextual Diversity for Dense Out-of-Distribution Detection"
+# Source code for ECCV2022 submission 3568
 This repository contains the evaluation code and some pre-trained models.

 ## How to use
+0. Install `torch`, `torchvision`, `sklearn` and `tqdm`.
+The repository was tested with PyTorch 1.9.

-1. Clone the repository and move to its directory
+1. Clone the repository and move to its directory.

 2. Create folders for datasets and model snapshots:
 `mkdir -p checkpoints datasets/street_hazards`